JetBrains/intellij-sdk-docs/topics/ui/ui_overview.md

 See the full list of UI components in [](Components.topic).

 ## Main toolbar
-The main toolbar provides quick access to the most commonly used tools for managing the IDE and projects:
+The main toolbar provides quick access to the most commonly used tools for managing the IDE and projects.
+The main toolbar is fully [customizable](https://www.jetbrains.com/help/idea/customize-actions-menus-and-toolbars.html#customize-main-toolbar), which means that the user may hide unnecessary widgets and buttons and add new ones.

 <img src="ui_overview_main_toolbar.png" alt="Main toolbar" width="1000"/>